navis-org/pymaid/docs/source/overview.rst

 >>> from pymaid import cluster
 >>> results = cluster.cluster_by_synapse_placement(some_neurons)

-but for the most part you will just import the whole package.
-This, conveniently, flattens the namespace and (almost) all functions are then available from the base level (i.e. ``pymaid.function``).
+ ... but for the most part you will just import the whole package.
+This, conveniently, flattens the namespace and (almost) all functions are then available from the base level (i.e. ``pymaid.function()``).

 >>> import pymaid
 >>> results = pymaid.cluster_by_synapes_placement(some_neurons)